ChauHPham/ABCDetect-Skin-Lesion/README.md

 # SFU CMPT 419 Project -- ABCDetect
 **ABCDetect**: Automated Boundary Classification and Detection for Skin Lesions

 ABCDetect is a tool for skin lesion segmentation and classification using deep learning.
-It helps identify potential melanoma boundaries from dermoscopic images.
+It helps identify potential melanoma boundaries from dermoscopic images and performs automated ABCD rule analysis to assist in diagnosis.

 ## Important Links

 | [Timesheet](https://1sfu-my.sharepoint.com/:x:/g/personal/hamarneh_sfu_ca/EUcDkxJpdj5BhtqdgrlkBs8Bq7pB34Q2yUVFNF01W31fOQ?e=AL5Zei) | [Slack channel](https://cmpt419spring2025.slack.com/archives/C086CRM81JN) | [Project report](https://www.overleaf.com/4797734754qgyqrkymdzng#014097) |
 |-----------|---------------|-------------------------|

+## Background

+The ABCD rule is a clinical algorithm used by dermatologists to evaluate suspicious skin lesions and detect potential melanomas.
+Each letter represents a feature to be analyzed:

+- **A**: Asymmetry - Lesions are evaluated for differences in color, structure, and contour across perpendicular axes.
+- **B**: Border irregularity - The lesion's border is assessed for abrupt or indistinct pigment patterns.
+- **C**: Color variation - The presence of specific colors (e.g., white, red, brown, blue-gray, black) is analyzed.
+- **D**: Dermoscopic structures - Key structural features such as pigment networks, dots, and globules are identified.

+ABCDetect automates this analysis by first segmenting the lesion and then quantifying each ABCD feature to calculate a Total Dermoscopic Score (TDS), which can help classify the lesion as benign, suspicious, or likely malignant.

 ## Video/demo/GIF
 [Add your project demo video or GIF here - 1:40 to 2 minutes maximum]